ZLB: A Blockchain to Tolerate Colluding Majorities: Experimental Evaluation

-\paragraph{Experimental settings.} To evaluate \blockchain, we compare its performance to (i)~HotStuff~\cite{YMR19}, the state machine replication with linear message complexity a variant of which has been integrated in Facebook's Libra~\cite{Fac19}; (ii)~Red Belly Blockchain~\cite{CNG18} whose performance scales to hundreds of nodes, and (iii)~Polygraph~\cite{CGG19} an accountable blockchain prototype that does neither exclude nor include replicas, and whose verification technique is not accountable.
-For all three, we deployed the original code from the corresponding authors~\cite{YMR19,CNG18,CGG19}. in two distributed settings of c4.xlarge Amazon Web Services (AWS) instances equipped with 4 vCPU and 7.5\,GiB of memory: (i)~a LAN with up to 100 machines and (ii)~a WAN with up to 90 machines.
-We evaluate \blockchain with a number of failures $f$ up to $\lceil \frac{2n}{3} \rceil - 1$, however, when not specified we fix $f-q=\lceil 5n/9\rceil-1$ and $q=0$.
+\paragraph{Geodistributed experimental settings} We deploy the four systems in two distributed settings of c4.xlarge Amazon Web Services (AWS) instances equipped with 4 vCPU and 7.5\,GiB of memory: (i)~a LAN with up to 100 machines and (ii)~a WAN with up to 90 machines.
+We evaluate \blockchain with a number of failures $f$ up to $\lceil \frac{2n}{3} \rceil - 1$, however, when not specified we fix $d=\lceil 5n/9\rceil-1$ and $q=0$.
 All error bars represent the 95\% confidence intervals and the plotted values are averaged over 3 to 5 runs.
 All transactions are \textasciitilde{}400-byte Bitcoin transactions with ECDSA signatures~\cite{Nak08}.